BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 ## 5. Get an overview on your local copy

-Now you are ready to run the website locally, open a terminal and run ```jekyll serve``` (how to get Jekyll running is out of the scope of this tutorial).
+Now you are ready to run the website locally, open a terminal and run ```jekyll serve``` (how to get Jekyll running is out of the scope of this tutorial, you will find more information on the topic in the [corresponding GitHub Help pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)).

 Open the local URL and navigate the pages corresponding to the profile that you just changed to make sure everything is working well.